 In the end…

-Yet, it’s important to realize that the social constructs that may be true in our lives are not true for everyone.
+Yet, it’s important to realize that the social constructs and travel privileges that may be true in our lives are not true for everyone.
 Yes, money and countries are seemingly universal constructs, but others are rooted in cultural practices and traditions that can vary.
 As you process, consider what are social constructs within your own social identities.
 Then, consider what may be different for people with the same identities in the places you’ve traveled.

 This is like homework, but better!